vatpac-technology/sops/docs/worldflight/Aerodromes/perth.md

 When a following aircraft is of a *lighter* [Wake Turbulence Category](../../../separation-standards/waketurb/#categories) than the preceding aircraft, a traffic statement and wake turbulence **caution** shall be issued.

 !!! example
-    **PH ADC:** "EVY30, 777 has just landed on the crossing runway.
+    **PH ADC:** "EVY30, 777 has just departed from the crossing runway.
 Caution Wake Turbulence.
 Runway 24, Cleared to Land"
     **EVY30:** "Cleared to Land Runway 24, EVY30"

 ## ATIS